eliotbo/bevy_pen_tool/README.md

 - cannot save multiple groups at once, only a single one
 - currently, the plugin only works with bevy version 0.5, rev="615d43b", but this will change rather soon
 - pressing load will delete everything on the canvas before loading
+- the gif below is a bit out of date: selection is now done by dragging the edge of a box